polyipseity/information/special/academia/HKUST/COMP 2633/reverse 101_ world of binaries.md

 Assuming you are using Linux.
 For developers, compiling a C program is {{simply running the GNU Compiler Collection (gcc) using the ocmmand `gcc <input>.c -o <output>` in a terminal, which compiles the C code in `<input>.c` into a program called `<output>`}}.

 However, we can go further than this.
-The program `<output>` is {{actually a format called an _Executable and LinkableFormat_ (ELF) file}}.
+The program `<output>` is {{actually a format called an _Executable and Linkable Format_ (ELF) file}}.
 The property we can about here is that {{you can execute it, as evident from the "executable" in its name}}.
 Details will be mentioned in later lectures.

 Instead, we are more interested in {{the compilation process itself}}.
 We like to think of compilation as a single process, but {{it is really composed of several steps: preprocessing (`-E`), then compilation (`-S`), then assembly (`-c`), and finally linking (none)}}.